 In the course of the AIDA project technologies proposed for highly granular calorimeters have made a significant step forward.

-The prototypes of electromagnetic and hadronic calorimeters have allowed for validating the concept of highly integrated low power front-end electronics.
-Innovative technologies for scintillating tiles as active material of highly granular calorimeters could be tested with the help of the developed infrastructure.
+The prototypes of electromagnetic and hadronic calorimeters have allowed for validating the concept of highly integrated, low-power front-end electronics.
+Innovative technologies for scintillating tiles as active material of highly granular calorimeters were tested with the help of the developed infrastructure.

 The principle of gaseous calorimeters with Resistive Plate Chambers could be validated in large-scale beam tests and motivates the development of large gaseous chambers.
 In addition it allowed contributing to the development of novel high rate RPCs.